Buffet, Bernard, Le Voyage au Japon (enriched), 1981

 Illustrated with 24 original color lithographs by Bernard Buffet, who also calligraphed the text.

-One of 200 copies, this one enriched with an original full-page gouache and India ink 47.2 x 32 cm, signed in ink by the artist and dedicated on the verso "Pour Madame et Georges S. affectueusement signé B. Buffet".
+One of 200 copies, this one enriched with an original full-page gouache and India ink 47.2 x 32 cm, signed in ink by the artist and dedicated on verso “Pour Madame et Georges S. affectueusement signé B. Buffet”.

 Éd.
 Alain Mazo, Paris.